Prateek-rajput-007/Video-Platform/README.md

-Here’s a polished and more professional version of your **Video Editing Platform** README with an improved structure, clearer instructions, and better formatting:

----

 # 🎬 Video Editing Platform

 A modern, web-based **video editing tool** built with **Next.js**, enabling users to upload videos, add subtitles, manage audio, and apply image/text overlays — all from the browser.